rkchamp25/IITB-Assignment-Jul-Dec2020-Batch2/README.md

 If not using anaconda then see this link https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/

 Note: Python version is 3.7.
-Now everything is installed and modified is in this environment only.
+Now everything will be done in this environment.

 To activate and use the environment
 ```